cushyon/cushion-app/README.md

+# How does the backend works

+when cron executes (16h), call API node backend.
+Fetch price of 2 assets and our portfolio. save NAV in DB call function calculating CPPI new quantity convert ot %
+Send to node backend
+execute with jupiter API

 # Turborepo + Prisma ORM starter

 This is a example designed to help you quickly set up a Turborepo monorepo with a Next.js app and Prisma ORM.
 This is a community-maintained example.
 If you experience a problem, please submit a pull request with a fix.
 GitHub Issues will be closed.